Author of The Last Prince of the Mexican Empire, etc.

 Initially, in and around New Mexico, Comanches took captives as they warred on Apaches, Pueblo Indians, other indigenous peoples, and Spanish and mestizo colonists.
 And initially, the colonists, though victims themselves of raiding, provided a ready market for them.
 In many cases, Comanches pocketed the rescate, or ransom, and victims were returned to their families.
 Although since the mid-16th century Spanish law prohibited slavery, for the colonists of New Mexico, trading in Indian slaves was too lucrative to resist.
 Writes Hämäläinen, "In theory, these ransomed Indians were to be placed in Spanish households for religious education, but in practice many of them became common slaves who could be sold, bought, and exploited with impunity."
 By the late 18th century, large numbers of Apache and other Indian captives purchased from Comanches had been sent to the silver mines in Mexico and Caribbean tobacco plantations.

-Comanche slaving began to change in the early 19th century when, smallpox devastated Comanche and other Indian populations, and Euro-American fur traders and other traders moved onto the plains.
-In response to richer trading opportunities, Comanche horse herds and buffalo processing expanded dramatically, and Comanches began to make greater use of captives to tend their herds and scrape and prepare buffalo robes.
+Comanche slaving began to change in the early 19th century when, smallpox having devastated Comanche and other Indian populations, Euro-American fur traders and other traders moved onto the plains.
+In response to richer trading opportunities, Comanches began to make greater use of captives to tend their larger horse herds and to scrape and prepare buffalo robes.

 But again, Comanche society was